SGTMcClain/Start_Unity_Github_Project/README.md

 8. Copy your existing Unity project folder into this folder
 9. Go back to Github Desktop and create a commit message, then Click "Commit"
 10. Once the commit is complete Click "Push"

+If your Library folder is not being ignored open your command line tool in your this folder and run:

+`git rm -r --cached Library`

+then

+`git commit -m "Removed Library Folder from repository"`